Osteoporosis: A Global Health Crisis

 According to the International Osteoporosis Foundation, “Though osteoporosis prevention and treatment began in China more than 20 years ago, public awareness of this disease still needs to be raised.
 At present, all treatments, prevention and education efforts are limited to cities; people in rural areas have little knowledge about this disease.”

-With the ageing of the Hong Kong population, osteoporosis has become one of the most prevalent conditions that is associated with a great medical and socioeconomic burden.
+With the aging of the Hong Kong population, osteoporosis has become one of the most prevalent conditions that is associated with a great medical and socioeconomic burden.

 The incidence of hip fracture has increased by 200% in Hong Kong over the past 20 years: about 10 elders fracture their hip every day.
 The mortality rate for hip fracture patients is 20% while 70% remain permanently disabled.